WaelAlQawasmi/SocialUniversity/README.md

 # SocialUniversity

-For university students, our application will help them to communicate with their colleagues in the same department and the same university. and they can also find the required resources to help them on their study and saving their time instead of spent their time searching on these resources in different places. in addition, if any student
+For University students, our application will help them to communicate with their colleagues in the same department and the same university. and they can also find the required resources to help them on their study and saving their time instead of spent their time searching on these resources in different places. in addition, if any student